department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 JSON object containing fields that corresponesd to the options document by the `--help` option.
 Once you've created that config you can run `npm start` to run the OAuth proxy with the code changes.

 If you're a VA developer, a dev-config file can be found in the [oauth-proxy-configs](https://github.com/department-of-veterans-affairs/lighthouse-oauth-proxy-configs) repository.
-The developer will have to replace `okta_token` field with a functional token.
+Fields with the `FIX_ME` value must be replaced with the real value.

 You'll also want to setup a local instance of DynamoDB either by running `docker-compose` to start the proxy or by downloading and running it following [Amazon's instructions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).